Mao Mengsuo: Death

-Mao Mengsuo and his girlfriend, Li Zhuoling (李卓玲), went to Tibet to teach rural children in June 2010.
+Mao and his girlfriend, Li Zhuoling (李卓玲), went to Tibet to teach rural children in June 2010.
 During this period, they were killed in a car accident.
-Tai Po's general secretary Chan Ping said he shall be one of the main members of first team next year, and the club decided that the club would no longer use the number 16 shirt Mao Mengsuo wore.
+Tai Po's general secretary Chan Ping said he shall be one of the main members of first team next year, and the club decided that the club would no longer use the number 16 shirt Mao wore.